(Available on the first of each month to Tile Heritage members who e-mail the Foundation from the address they

 "Do I remember the price on this tile?"
 John Hume of Sligo Creek Tile Co.

 contemplates as his customer awaits the decision.
-Note the Moravian
+Note

 Pottery and Tile Works in the background.